ivavay/remote-assignments/README.md

 - Common usages of hooks
     - useState is the most often used hook
     - useEffect for fetching data via API and re-rendering after state changes
-    - useRef for directly changing DOM without re-renderes or state changes
+    - useRef for directly changing DOM without re-renders or state changes
     - context api for passing props at the top-level